ansible/molecule/docs/source/providers.rst

 * `box_version`, defaults to '=', can include an constraints like '<, >, >=, <=, ~.' as listed in the `Versioning`_ docs.

-* `triggers` enables very basic support for the vagrant-triggers plugin
+* `triggers` enables very basic support for the vagrant-triggers plugin.
+During `molecule create`, if the plugin is not found it will be automatically installed.

 ..  _`configuration for vagrant-openstack-provider`: https://github.com/ggiamarchi/vagrant-openstack-provider/blob/master/README.md#configuration
 .. _`VirtualBox`: http://docs.vagrantup.com/v2/virtualbox/index.html